S3 method for class 'wor'

 When weighted = TRUE, returns the Sen-Yates-Grundy check quantities: \(1 - \pi_i \pi_j / \pi_{ij}\) for WOR, \(1 - E(n_i) E(n_j) / E(n_i n_j)\) for WR.

-Exact vs. approximate joint probabilities.
-The accuracy of the covariance matrix depends on the accuracy of the underlying joint probabilities.
-For cps, systematic, poisson, srs, and bernoulli, the joint probabilities are exact and so is the covariance matrix.
-For brewer, sps, and pareto, the joint probabilities are based on the high-entropy approximation, so the covariance matrix is also approximate.
-For chromy, the pairwise expectations are simulation-based (controlled by nsim).
-See joint_inclusion_prob() and joint_expected_hits() for details.
+Accuracy depends on the underlying joint probabilities.
+For cps, systematic, poisson, srs, and bernoulli, joint probabilities are exact and so is the covariance.
+For brewer, sps, pareto, and cube, they use the high-entropy approximation.
+For chromy, they are simulation-based (see nsim).
+See joint_inclusion_prob() and joint_expected_hits().

-Zero joint inclusion probabilities.
-Some designs (notably systematic PPS) can produce \(\pi_{ij} = 0\) for pairs of units that never co-occur in the same sample.
-When weighted = TRUE, the quantity \(1 - \pi_i \pi_j / \pi_{ij}\) is undefined for such pairs.
-These entries are set to NA and a warning is issued.
-The raw covariance (weighted = FALSE) is unaffected, since \(\Delta_{ij} = 0 - \pi_i \pi_j\) is finite.
+Some designs (notably systematic PPS) produce \(\pi_{ij} = 0\) for pairs that never co-occur.
+When weighted = TRUE, the SYG quantity \(1 - \pi_i \pi_j / \pi_{ij}\) is undefined for such pairs and set to NA with a warning.
+The raw covariance (weighted = FALSE) is unaffected.
+The Sen-Yates-Grundy estimator is not applicable for these designs (Tille, 2006, Ch.
+5).

 References

 Chromy, J.R.
 (2009).
 Some generalizations of the Horvitz-Thompson estimator.
-Memorial JSM.
+Proceedings of the Survey Research Methods Section, American Statistical Association.

 Tille, Y. (2006).
 Sampling Algorithms.
 Springer.